supergi0/ShoppingApp/README.md

 - May respond a bit slow due to this setup as well as 512mb RAM :)

+- May require about 2-3 minutes for render to load application from the initial access, since Render stops frequently due to inactivity.

 ### Input type

 Post contact requests using the following example